-Whether you are launching a small company with several friends or wanting to go public, the first thing you should do is to ensure all legal matters have been covered by a founder’s agreement.
-Although a founders’ agreement doesn’t require an official filing with your county or state government, it is still an important document vital to preventing conflicts regarding the distribution of new business ownership and the specific affiliation between you and the co-founders of the business.
+Although a founders’ agreement doesn’t require an official filing with your county or state government, it is still an important document vital to preventing conflicts regarding the distribution of new business ownership and the specific affiliation between you and the business’s co-founders.

 What is a Founders’ Agreement?